-Sketchbooks are not just for sketching.
+Notebooks are not just for note making.
 They are for cutting and pasting, colouring, mind exploring, writing without rules.
-Unbound by lines, a sketchbook is whatever your imagination makes it.
+Unbound by lines, a plain paper notebook is whatever your imagination makes it.
 Following the first time we sent our plain paper notebooks to five creatives to see what they would do with a blank page, now we've sent a handful to six new talented folk from across the creative industries for more spectacular results.

 Josh Shinner, photographer